halt-dos/hd-wiki-public/versioned_docs/version-7.0/community/docs/waf/operational.md

     Default: Disable

 #### Enable Static Extension Logging
-This option allows user to specify whether to do log requests for static extension.
+This option allows user to specify whether to do log requests for static extension. (logging of file extensions associated with static files served by a web server.
+In the context of web servers, static files are files that are served directly to the client without any server-side processing, such as HTML, CSS, JavaScript, images, and downloadable files like PDFs.)

     Accepted values: Enable / Disable